dodorz/mincmd/README.md

  If you want to use the shift + right-click-menu shortcut, set `registerContextMenu=false` to `registerContextMenu=true` (not yet working properly).
  You can define your own environment variables after `--- Environment ---`.
  Set the `prependPath` or `appendPath` variable to add something to your PATH variable.
 You can also add variables set before.
  You can comment your configfile in every empty line.
-But you can't use equal signs in ypur configfile.
+But you can't use equal signs in your comments.
 They would mess up your environment variables.